How to Improve Order Fulfillment Processes: 3 Tactics to Boost Pick Speed

-Not only does walking between products erode worker productivity, searching for products in a warehouse makes order picking more difficult as well.
+Not only does walking between products erode worker productivity, but searching for products in a warehouse makes order picking more difficult.
 Disorganized inventory extends search time by increasing the complexity of picking, increasing the amount of time it takes to fulfill an order.

 - Organizing products by product group or throughput

-- Implementing a labeling system to clearly communicate the organizational system
+- Implementing a labeling system to communicate the organizational system

 - Improve SKU visibility and order picking accuracy with tilted Pick Shelves